Inspired by Audrey Hepburn's own flourless chocolate cake recipe, my Audrey Hepburn Chocolate Mini Cakes are decadent, elegant, & fool-proof.

 And everyone loves chocolate.

-If you’re a die-hard Audrey fan, this won’t be new information, but did you know that Audrey Hepburn absolutely adored chocolate?
+If you’re a die-hard Audrey fan, you probably already know that Audrey Hepburn absolutely adored chocolate.

 “Mum was crazy about chocolate, which she always kept within reach in a chest of drawers in the living room.
 When it came to this sweet temptation, her dancers discipline always (well, almost always) raised the white flag of surrender.”